 It is important to have food safety management procedures that are appropriate for your business.

-A hazard is something that is dangerous.
+A hazard is something dangerous.
 A food hazard is something that could make food unsafe or unfit to eat.
 It’s important you can identify those stages in your business when hazards could be present so they can be removed or reduced to safe levels.

 There are three main types of food safety hazards: